 Always allow extra time to get ready than you think you’ll need.
 I guarantee something unexpected will come up : )

-Have ALL your details (dress, shoes, rings, other jewelry, invitation suite, any other keepsakes you’d like photographed) in one place at your getting ready location.
-This will save you/your photographer time gathering everything together.
+Have ALL your details (dress, shoes, rings, other jewellery, invitation suite and any other keepsakes you’d like photographed) in one place at your getting ready location.
+This will save your/your photographer’s time gathering everything together.

 Include travel time from getting ready location to ceremony and from ceremony to reception in your timeline (as well as travel time to any portrait locations you’d like)

-Ideally you’ll need to allow for 30-45 minutes for bride & groom portraits, and another 40 minutes for bridal party portraits / family portraits.
+Ideally, you’ll need to allow 30-40 minutes for bride & groom portraits and another 30 minutes for wedding party/formal photographs.

 Communicate when family portraits will be happening with all your family members so they are ready to go when we need them.

-Allow yourself a cushion of at least 30 minutes before the ceremony to relax and soak in the moment.
+Allow yourself a cushion of at least 20 minutes before heading to the ceremony to relax and soak in the moment.